Skip To Main Content

 All students will be issued a photo ID card.
 This card is needed for identification and safety purposes.
 Replacement cards may be purchased from the bookkeeper for a cost of $5.00.

 An Associated Student Body (ASB) membership is available to all students at a cost of $35.00.
 The money received from the sale of ASB memberships help support school activities such as sports, clubs, assemblies, and school wide activities.
 ASB membership is required to participate in after school activities; this includes sports, band, orchestra, chorus, socials, clubs, and ASB sponsored events.
 Membership sales also pay for transportation, after school sports equipment, uniforms, awards, and officials.
 ASB cards must be presented at the door when attending ASB sponsored events.
-Replacement cards may be purchased for $5.00 from the Bookkeeper.

 Illness/Injury During School Hours

-A student who becomes ill or who is injured at school should report to their classroom teacher or to the Health Room.
-If the illness/injury is serious enough, parent/guardian/caretakers will be notified to take the student home.
-Only a parent/guardian/caretaker or emergency contact people may pick up an ill or injured student.
-Students need to be fever and symptom free, without medication, for 24 hours before returning to school.
-If a student has been experiencing vomiting or diarrhea, they should not return to school until they have not had an episode for 24 hours.
+• Students need to be fever and symptom free, without medication, for 24 hours before returning to school.
+If a student has been experiencing vomiting or diarrhea, they should not return to school until they have not had an episode for 24 hours after eating solid food.

 Interpretation and Translation Services